Mustafa Ali: Professional wrestling style and persona

 Ali uses a high-flying style of wrestling.
-Ali's finishing maneuver was an imploding 450° splash named the 054, but he retired the move since he "wants to be able to play with his grandkids".
+Ali's finishing maneuver was an imploding 450° splash named the 054, but he retired the move and replaced it with the standard 450° splash since he "wants to be able to play with his grandkids".
 After his debut, Ali used characters different from Muslim stereotypes.
 During his feud with Cedric Alexander over the Cruiserweight Championship, Ali was commonly referred to as "The Heart of 205 Live", while Alexander was referred to as "The Soul of 205 Live".
 Following his heel turn, he would add the Koji clutch to his move set.

 After leaving WWE, Ali began a new gimmick, where he portrayed a politician and would walk around with bodyguards dressed as members of the United States Secret Service.
 He would also use the slogan "In Ali We Trust!" as his catchphrase.
 Ali had previously tried to use this gimmick in WWE but was rejected by the creative team.